JanninTeam/ball-motion/README.md

      1. Install the Expo Go app on your device
      2. Scan the QR code in the terminal which executed `npm start`

+## Testing the program

+The program uses the jest testing library and can be tested by running `npm test` in the terminal.
+This will run all the tests in the `__tests__` directory.

 ## Contributing

 To contribute to this project, please follow the steps below: